from Easter Horror Stories- Rescuing Jesus’ Good News

 So, it seems that as Mark tells it, Jesus is following Jeremiah in repudiating the old covenants, the old promises, the old ways of understanding salvation.
 He is rejecting hierarchies, new and old.

 And we have, in Mark at least, a clear understanding that Jesus died because the people he railed against had more political clout than he did.

 Yet many Christians at this time of year will sing songs about how Jesus died because God wanted him to.
-They will say Good Friday really is Good Friday because it was the day God killed Jesus instead of killing us.
+They will say this coming Friday is Good Friday because it was the day God killed Jesus instead of killing us.
 Jesus was the perfect sacrifice that replaced all the millions of imperfect sacrifices which Jews had long made to God.
 Jesus took the final punishment which we all deserved.